This morning as I was logging in, my phone rang revealing a caller with an 866 prefix. So I knew someone was calling in to try to sell me something.

 Bob said he was calling me because he got a message from marketing indicating that I had downloaded a white paper.
 I didn’t need to know that his internal sales and marketing process was built like a relay race and it was his turn to carry the baton.
 I certainly didn’t need to feel unimportant simply because I happened to hit a trigger in his sales and marketing process.
 Telling me all of the details on how he got my name and number indicated to me that he was just another cog in their sales and marketing machine and I was nothing more than a commodity.

 As sales people, we need to own the process.
 As far as the prospect is concerned, it’s just you and him.
 His call should have gone more like this: “Larry, I see you downloaded a white paper on videoconferencing from our site.
-Did you know that particular white paper has been very popular lately amongst our visiting CIOs?”
+Did you know that particular white paper has been very popular lately among our visiting CIOs?”

 Remove all intermediary pieces that do nothing but lengthen out your sales process and take ownership of the call.